Banner Health

 There are five main types of viral hepatitis:

-• Hepatitis B: Spread through contact with blood or body fluids, including sexual contact and sharing needles
+Spreads through contact with infected blood or body fluids.
+This includes sexual contact and sharing needles.

-• Hepatitis C: Spread mainly through blood-to-blood contact, such as sharing needles
+Spreads mainly through blood-to-blood contact, such as sharing needles.

-• Hepatitis D: Occurs only in people who already have hepatitis B
+Occurs only in people who already have hepatitis B.

-• Hepatitis E: Often spread through contaminated water and is more common in developing countries
+Often spreads through contaminated water.
+It is more common in developing countries.

 Other types of hepatitis

-Not all hepatitis is caused by viruses.
+Not all hepatitis is caused by a virus.
 Other forms include:

-• Toxic hepatitis: Caused by exposure to chemicals, poisons or certain medications
+Caused by exposure to chemicals, poisons or certain medications.

-• Autoimmune hepatitis: When the immune system mistakenly attacks the liver
+Happens when the immune system attacks the liver by mistake.

 Symptoms of hepatitis

-Many people with hepatitis do not have symptoms at first.
-When symptoms do appear, they may include:
+Many people do not have symptoms at first.
+Symptoms may appear weeks, months or even years later.

 • Fatigue